 The fellowship year will begin in July, with formal courses at Yale, followed by at least 8 months of research conducted at the international site.

 Students must complete an application via the Doris Duke Charitable Foundation website and also submit additional materials that are requested below.
 A link with information on mentors at Yale and the international site and projects are also available below.

 Interested students should complete the Doris Duke online common application.
-The Doris Duke online common application formal deadline is by 11:59PM EST,January 13, 2015.Items 1-6 are to be submitted on line when you submit the Doris Duke online common application.
-Item number 7 should be sent to our office via email to email@example.com.
+The Doris Duke online common application formal deadline is TBDItems 1-6 are to be submitted on line when you submit the Doris Duke online common application.
+Item number 7 should be sent to our office via email to firstname.lastname@example.org.

 1. Completion of the online common application form.